 After validating the coronal model COCONUT that adopts the decomposed energy equation through the above comparison, we further perform a time-evolving coronal simulation using this version of COCONUT to demonstrate its capability to capture solar maximum coronal evolutions with complex and strong magnetic fields.
-This simulation is driven by approximately 660 hourly updated magnetograms during CR 2296, which spans from March 29 to April 26 and falls within the solar maximum phase of Solar Cycle 25.
-During the simulation, the maximum magnetic field strength near the solar surface generally exceeds 55 Gauss and occasionally reaches up to 100 Gauss.
-Executed on 360 CPUs of the WICE cluster, part of the Tier-2 supercomputer at the Vlaams Supercomputer Centrum\footnote{\url{https://www.vscentrum.be/}}, the simulation runs 25 times faster than real-time.
+This time-evolving simulation starts from a quasi-steady-state coronal simulation result and then is driven by the subsequent hourly-updated magnetograms during CR 2296, which spans from March 29 to April 26, 2025 and falls within the solar maximum phase of Solar Cycle 25.
+During the simulation, the maximum magnetic field strength near the active regions in the low corona generally exceeds 55 Gauss and occasionally reaches up to 100 Gauss.
+Executed on 360 CPUs of the wICE cluster, part of the Tier-2 supercomputer at the Vlaams Supercomputer Centrum\footnote{\url{https://www.vscentrum.be/}}, the simulation runs 25 times faster than real-time.